valencia94/acta-ui/README.md

 ## Environment variables

-Create a `.env` file based on `.env.example` and set `VITE_API_BASE_URL` to the backend URL used by the UI:
+Create a `.env` file based on `.env.example` and set `VITE_API_BASE_URL` to the backend URL used by the UI.
+The value must be a valid URL or the app will exit on start:

 ```bash
 VITE_API_BASE_URL=http://localhost:9999